Aermacchi M-345: Relaunch

 During 2012, the M-311 was revised, updated and re-designated by Alenia Aermacchi as the M-345 HET (High Efficiency Trainer).
 During October 2014, it was announced that the Williams International FJ44-4M turbofan engine had been selected to power the in-development trainer, having overcome rivaling bids from both Honeywell and Pratt & Whitney.
 The company stated that Williams' engine has been selected due to its performance in the business aviation sector and with the Swedish Air Force's re-engined fleet of Saab 105 trainers.
 Shortly thereafter, Alenia Aermacchi began installing the 3,400 lb-thrust FJ44-4M onto its flight-test aircraft, replacing the existing P&W Canada JT15D units.

-In March 2015, Alenia and ENAER of Chile signed a memorandum of understanding to explore the possibility of jointly manufacture and sell the M-345 HET in South America.
+In March 2015, Alenia and ENAER of Chile signed a memorandum of understanding, to explore the possibility of jointly manufacture and sell the M-345 HET in South America.
 On 1 June 2015, Alenia Aermacchi presented the M-345 to the DGA for the nascent French replacement program for its Dassault/Dornier Alpha Jets.
 On 20 September 2018, Alenia Aermacchi signed a memorandum of understanding with South African defense company Paramount Group to evaluate and develop a combat-orientated model of the M-345 to suit the requirements of prospective African customers.

 The M-345 first flew on 29 December 2016.
-During January 2017, the first order for the type was placed by the Italian Air Force.
 The first production-standard M-345 was flown from Venegono Superiore in December 2018; at this point, service entry with the Italian Air Force was anticipated to occur during 2020.
+In December 2020, into entered service.

+Service

+In December 2020 the first of 2 M-345 were accepted into service with the Italian Air Force, the first of the total order.
+At least 18 are on order, although the Air Force anticipates acquiring at least 45.
+The M-345 are replacing 137 MB-339 which entered service in the early 1980s.